barryclark/jekyll-now/_posts/2018-01-26-Moving-To-GitPages.md

 You might ask.
 But, this is a blog!

 You're right.
 It is.
 It is a static blog.
-I am sing Jeckyll to take markdown in GitHub and turn it into static HTML.
+I am using Jeckyll to take markdown in GitHub and turn it into static HTML.
 This means the website is lightning quick and accessible.

 It was a bit of a learning curve to get to this point.
-I had to elarn how to use GitHub for one (a very usefull skill!) and elarn how the theming works, posting, markdown etc.
+I had to learn how to use GitHub for one (a very usefull skill!) and learn how the themeing works, posting, markdown etc.

-I built the site using the lazy way: I forced a blog that's already built.
+I built the site using the lazy way: I forked a blog that's already built.
 You can find the repository [here.](https://github.com/barryclark/jekyll-now).

 I then went on the fun journey of learning to edit the thing and tweak it to what I wanted.
 This included figuring out how to add pagination (only 5 posts will show on my home page and you have "next" and "previous" for other posts), installing bootstrap, fixing a million things in the css and more.